What Is Crohn's and Inflammatory Bowel Disease?

 The current study provides encouraging information to support expansion of the Australian Emu Industry in order to expand applications for Emu Oil.
 The new market for Emu Oil could include oncology patients and sufferers of inflammatory bowel disease.
 In conclusion, in the current study, Emu Oil partially ameliorated intestinal mucositis and promoted recovery of the intestinal mucosa following 5-FU induced injury in the rat.
 Emu Oil has the potential to increase the rate of recovery following chemotherapy-induced damage and act as an adjunctive therapy in mucositis.
 Potentially, Emu Oil could be used in conjunction with other agents, such as KGF-1, which has previously demonstrated a protective effect.
 These results represent a new direction for research into treatments for mucositis, and provide hope for thousands of individuals suffering from the debilitating symptoms of mucositis, in the ongoing fight against cancer.

 This project was funded from RIRDC Core Funds provided by the Australian Government.

 This report, an addition to RIRDC’s diverse range of over 1900 research publications, forms part of our New Animal Products R&D program, which aims to accelerate the development of viable new animal industries.
 Most of RIRDC’s publications are available for viewing, downloading or purchasing online at http://www.rirdc.gov.au

-We can only suggest that Crohn's/IBD sufferers "give Emu Oil a try" to see if its anti-inflammatory properties will work for you.
-The suggested intake of Emu Oil gel caps is 3 - 6 1000 mg capsules per day.
+We can only suggest that Crohn's/IBD sufferers "give Emu Oil a try" to see if it will work for you.
+The suggested intake of Emu Oil food supplement gel caps is 3 - 6 1000 mg capsules per day.